-Undergraduate interns study policy in Milan and Paris in these selective programs.
+Undergraduate interns study policy in Paris in these selective programs.

 Philanthropists James W. Crownover, far left, and Molly Crownover, far right, with the IFRI internship class of 2011.
 From left, the Rice University students are Chris Keller, Devin Glick and Navtej Dhaliwal.

 The Baker Institute's internship program with the French Institute of International Relations (IFRI) combines policy experience in a foreign arena with the strong mentorship program offered by Leadership Rice.

 - Chris Keller

 IFRI intern 2011

-IFRI and ISPI interns spend the summer in Paris or Milan studying policy in areas such as energy and environmental issues, Africa studies and U.S. relations.
+IFRI and ISPI interns spend the summer in Paris studying policy in areas such as energy and environmental issues, Africa studies and U.S. relations.
 Read a letter from James W. Crownover '66 about why he supports the IFRI student internship program and find out how to get involved.

 2013 Program Interns

 - Sevita Rama '15

 - Melissa Teng '14